-- Obtain a letter of recommendation from your high school counselor or administrator, which addresses both academic and behavioral preparedness for an adult learning environment. - 2.
-Apply for admission. - 3.
-Show college level proficiency in reading, writing and mathematics.
-Place at the minimum levels of Writing 115, Reading 115, and Math 60. - 4.
-Meet with a TBCC Career Education Advisor.
-Both student and parent/guardian are required to attend. - 5.
-Complete the "Underage Enrollment Form."
+- Obtain a letter of recommendation from your high school counselor or administrator, which addresses both academic and behavioral preparedness for an adult learning environment, - Apply for admission, - Show college level proficiency in reading, writing and mathematics. (place at the minimum levels of RDWR 115, and MTH 60 or MTH 60Z), - Meet with a TBCC Career Education Advisor (both student and parent/guardian are required to attend), and - Complete the "Underage Enrollment Form."